pegasystems/pega-helm-charts/docs/Deploying-Pega-on-AKS.md

 Logging in to Pega Platform – 10 minutes
 ---------------------------------------

-After you complete your deployment, as a best practice, associate the host name of the pega-web tier ingress with the IP address that the deployment load balancer assigned to the tier during deployment.
+After you complete your deployment, the host name of the pega-web tier ingress is automatically associated with the IP address that the deployment AGIC Gateway assigns to the load balancer for the tier during deployment.
 The host name of the pega-web tier ingress used in this demo, **aks.web.dev.pega.io**, is set in the pega.yaml file in the following lines:

 ```yaml
 tier: